-The Company has a related party relationship with its parent company - "Veolia Voda (Sofia) B.V.", which holds 77.10% of the Company's shares, as well as with the other companies in the Group.
+The Group has a related party relationship with its parent Group - "Veolia Voda (Sofia) B.V.", which holds 77,10% of the Group's shares, as well as with the other companies in the Group.

-The ultimate parent company is Veolia Voda S.A.
+The ultimate parent Group is Veolia Voda S.A.
 The following transactions have taken place during 2011

-Related party Relation Transactions during the year

-In thousands of BGN Receivables Payables

-Veolia Voda (Sofia) Controls 77.10% of the Loan provided 71,019

-BV shares of "Sofiyska - Liability for loan

-Voda" AD Accrued interest received at

-5,464 amortized cost

-Other 44

-Other trade

-payables

-Veolia Voda S.A.
-Veolia Voda (Sofia) BV Technical services rendered

-T COLLET TOWN CIT AT , volta vota (volta) is v 1,496 1,496

-1,170 ,

-Water Industry 100% subsidiary of Revenue from services provided

-Support and Sofiyska Voda AD by

-Education AD Sofiyska Voda AD

-5

-Project Management

-services provided

-to the Company

-374 62

-Recharges to "Sofiyska Voda"

-AD

-249

-Income from rent

-51 14

-Income from provided

-administrative services

-12 5

-Vodosnabdvavane i Controls 22.90% of the Rent

-• shares of Sofiyska Voda 8

-AD ~

-Total: 19 72,621
+Related party Relation Transactions during the year Balance as at 31 December 2011 Receivables Payables In thousands of BGN Veolia Voda (Sofia) BV Controls 77.10% of the shares of "Sofiyska Voda" AD Loan provided - Accrued interest 5,464 71,019 Liability for loan received at amortized cost Other 44 Other trade payables Veolia Voda S.A.
+Veolia Voda (Sofia) BV Technical services rendered 1,496 1,496 • Controls 22.90% of the shares of Sofiyska Voda AD Rent 8 Total: - 72,559